Cardiology free e-book online

 LVH is associated with increased risk of developing myocardial ischemia (due to increased myocardial oxygen demand and increased resistance of the coronary arterial system), increased frequency of ventricular arrhythmias and diastolic dysfunction.
 Diastolic dysfunction, if severe, can lead to dyspnea on exertion and even pulmonary edema, in patients with normal left ventricular ejection fraction.

-Findings of target organ damage (for example LVH) in a patient with stage-1 hypertension indicate the need for earlier and more aggresive antihypertensive treatment.
+Findings of target organ damage (for example LVH) in a patient with stage-1 hypertension indicate the need for earlier and more aggressive antihypertensive treatment.

 Grading of hypertensive retinopathy